Harrix/harrix-pylib/docs/funcs_md.g.md

 Returns:

-- `Path | str`: A string message indicating the file was created along with the file path.
+- `tuple[str, Path]`: A tuple containing a message about file creation and the path to the file.

 Example: